-C.1.3 Complete the following table with information on Board members and their categories:
+C.1.3 Complete the following table with information on board members and their categories:

-EXECUTIVE DIRECTORS Name or corporate name of the director Position on the Company's organizational chart Profile MR. JUAN LLADÓ ARBURÚA Executive President Economist Georgetown University-Washington DC.
-MBA.
-Master of Business Administration, University of Austin, TX.
-Treasurer of Argentaria (1997-1998).
-First Vice-President of Técnicas Reunidas, S.A. since 1998 and Executive President since June 25, 2020.
-Total number of executive directors 1
+EXECUTIVE DIRECTORS Name or corporate name of the director Position on the Company's organizational chart Profile MR. JUAN LLADÓ ARBURÚA Executive President Degree in Economics from Georgetown University (Washington DC) and an MBA from the University of Austin (Texas).
+He has extensive experience in administration and management in several leading national and international companies.
+He has held senior executive positions in several companies, such as Treasurer of Argentaria (1997-1998).
+He is First Vice-President of Técnicas Reunidas, S.A. since 1998 and Executive President since June 25, 2020.
+He is member of the Board of Directors of Araltec, S.L. and Joint Administrator of Aragonesas Promoción de Obras y Construcciones, S.L.